Orange County DUI Lawyer

 - Corrupted Evidence – the chemical tests were tampered with

-Our attorneys can help by crafting a defense to work to keep your license and avoid further legal hassle.
+Our Orange County DUI attorneys can help by crafting a defense to work to keep your license and avoid further legal hassle.
 At the Law Offices of Randy Collins, we want to hear your side and guide you through your DUI case.

-Our Newport Beach lawyers can answer your questions and provide you with over 50 years of combined experience.
+Our Orange County criminal defense lawyers can answer your questions and provide you with over 45 years of combined experience.
 We deliver unparalleled legal service and will work toward a favorable outcome in your case.

 DUI stands for driving under the influence.
 The exact charges levied after an incident depend on several factors.
 For instance, whether or not the driver has a previous conviction or the level of intoxication can be a mitigating factor.
 Another deciding factor can be whether or not the incident resulted in an injury or death.

-What Is the Punishment for the First DUI Offense?
+What Is the Punishment for the First DUI Offense in CA?

 The punishment for a conviction varies by the number of times a person has been convicted.
 The penalties are more extensive when there are multiple convictions.

-The first conviction may come with the following punishments:
+The first conviction DUI may come with the following punishments: